-CORPORATE GOVERNANCE REPORT 2019 (CONTINUED)
+CORPORATE GOVERNANCE REPORT 2020 (CONTINUED)

-(including the value thereof).
+The audit and risk committee report is included in the annual financial statements and details the role of the committee and whether or not it is satisfied in respect of the external audit functions, independence of the firm, its audit partner rotation policy, quality of work and provisions of non-audit services (including the value thereof).
 The report also contains details of significant matters in the annual financial statements that have been considered by the audit and risk committee and sets out the audit committee's views on the effectiveness of the head of internal audit and the internal audit function.